BackStage View in Excel 2010

 Prepare for Sharing − This section highlights important information you should know about your sheet before you send it to others, such as a record of the edits you made as you developed the sheet.

 Versions − If the sheet has been saved several times, you may be able to access previous versions of it from this section.

 When you click Info option available in the first column, it displays various properties in the third column of the backstage view.
 These properties include sheet size, title, tags, categories etc.

 You can also edit various properties.
 Just try to click on the property value and if property is editable, then it will display a text box where you can add your text like title, tags, comments, Author.

 Exit Backstage View

-It is simple to exit from Backstage View.
-Either click on File tab or press Esc button on the keyboard to go back in excel working mode.
+It is simple to exit from the Backstage View.
+Either click on the File tab or press the Esc button on the keyboard to go back to excel working mode.